freelawproject/hr/handbook/simple-ira.md

 In the past, we re-entered the deferments for all previous employees (see below for calculating this), but it seems like the better thing to do is to create a new "Systematic Model" for the new employee and to leave the existing one alone.
 If you *do* add existing people to the new schedule, be sure to delete the existing "Systematic Model" or else you'll do duplicate deductions.
 Payroll is every-other week on Fridays.
 If there is a deferment on the "Payroll" tab that's held, you may have to delete that so it doesn't *also* happen.
 It will give you an opportunity to email people with the change.
 Just send it to yourself.

 After adding a new deferment to ACI, you have to mirror it over in Gusto.
-To do so, pull up the employee, go to their Benefits tab, and add it.
+To do so, pull up the employee, go to their Benefits tab, and add it as a "Manual Benefit".
 That should do it.

 ### Calculating deferments

-There is a spreadsheet — "ira-contribution-master-file.xlsx" — with all of the contribution amounts in the HR folder.
+There is [a spreadsheet](https://docs.google.com/spreadsheets/d/1hDKBtcTaKcn75Pcf0Rhcak7PA28ugxpa/edit?usp=drive_link&ouid=101814133852406658115&rtpof=true&sd=true) with all of the contribution amounts in the HR folder.
 Add the employee's compensation there to calculate the 3% match.
 Remember, it's a match of their contribution up to 3% of their compensation.
 The spreadsheet has a calculator for this.

 [simple]: https://www.irs.gov/retirement-plans/plan-sponsor/simple-ira-plan